Skip to content

 Agent: Group Agent (Group Chats)

-• Routes to: All iMessage group chats (explicit per-group + wildcard)
+• Routes to: All iMessage group chats (via channel catch-all binding)

 • Sandbox: OFF (host access, restricted by tool policy + exec approvals)